GoogleChrome/developer.chrome.com/site/en/docs/web-platform/document-picture-in-picture/index.md

 ### Productivity

 Research has shown that users need more ways to be productive on the web.
 Document in Picture-in-Picture gives web apps the flexibility to accomplish more.
-Whether it's text editing, note-taking, task lists, messaging/chat, or design and development tools, web apps can now keep their content always accessible.
+Whether it's text editing, note-taking, task lists, messaging and chat, or design and development tools, web apps can now keep their content always accessible.

 ## Interface